stern2205/matlab_asl_prediction_abcv/README.md

 ## Morales, Johann Daniel P.
 ## CpE-3205

+## Project Details
+In this project, I used my initials (J, D, P, M), and B for additional letters.

 ## Requirements

 Before running the project, make sure you have the following dependencies installed: